What is: Low Level Laser Therapy?

-Abbreviated LLLT: Low Level Laser Therapy.
-This treatment is the newest form of treatment technology available at Herrington Family Chiropractic.
+Abbreviated LLLT: Low Level LASER Therapy.
+(LASER stands for Light Amplification by Stimulated Emission of Radiation) This treatment is the newest form of treatment technology available at Herrington Family Chiropractic.
 Treatment with LLLT utilizes two different light wavelengths to cause positive reactions within the cells of the area treated.

 How does Cold Laser Therapy Work?